-The brand was launched in 2007 and bikes were used by athletes whilst Boardman headed up R&D at British Cycling, in his role as Director.
-Indeed, the Boardman Team Carbon frame that ferried Nicole Cooke to an Olympic Gold medal in 2008 has seen little change since her historic win.
+The brand was launched in 2007 and its bikes were used by athletes whilst Boardman headed up R&D at British Cycling, in his role as Director.
+On the Olympic stage, both Nicole Cooke and Sarah Storey have raced them to victory in 2008 and 2016 respectively.

 Boardman road bikes

 Boardman AIR: aero road bike, £1750 to £6000

 The bike for riders looking to go fast, the AIR is all about aerodynamics.
 Boardman having been an incredible time triallist and hour record holder, he knows a thing or two about beating drag – and will be the first to tell you that 90 per cent of the work you put into the bike goes on overcoming it.

 These bikes feature aero tube profiles, integrated brakes and cables, and have been wind tunnel tested.
 Handling and comfort remain high on the agenda, with a tapered steerer, and power transfer has been maximised through the use of a one-piece bottom bracket and chain-stay creation that aims to make sure every watt is utilised.